mitchallen/docker-service-101/README.md

 ```
 docker stack rm thing-lab

-# Will have to run the init command first to recreate

 docker swarm leave --force
+# You will have to run the init command first to recreate
 ```

 ## References